Meghan Markle's Half-Brother Has Reportedly Been Arrested For DUI

-Meghan Markle's half-brother, Thomas Markle Jr., was arrested for drunk driving early on Friday morning, People reports.
-The 52-year-old was reportedly stopped by Oregon State Police at 1:33 a.m. local time with a blood alcohol concentration of .11%, which is .03% over the legal limit.
+Meghan Markle's half-brother, Thomas Markle Jr., was arrested for drunk driving early Friday morning, People reports.
+The 52-year-old was reportedly stopped by Oregon State Police at 1:33 a.m.
+PST with a blood alcohol concentration of .11%, which is .03% over the legal limit.
 He was then arrested and taken to Grants Pass Sobering Center.

 On Tuesday, Markle announced his engagement to his girlfriend of two years, Darlene Blount.
 He told DailyMailTV that he hoped his sister and Prince Harry would attend his wedding, but the new royal has not had a relationship with her half-brother or half-sister, Samantha, since she was born.